-a) With no modifications

-b) With minor or organizational corrections (typos, change in format, additional information, no new data or new interpretation of data required).
-The student has 1 month to complete the corrections.

-c) With minor modifications (rewrite part of the proposal, addition of new experimental data and/or completely new interpretation of data).
-The student has 3 months to complete the modifications and these must be reviewed by a sub-committee appointed by the Examiner/Chair after the exam.
+- a) Acceptable in its Present Form (with no minor corrections or modifications). - b) Acceptable with Editorial Corrections (typos, change in format, additional information, no new data or new interpretation of data required).
+The student has one (1) month to complete the corrections.
+Please note that the student's supervisor must certify in writing to the IMS Office that these corrections have been made within one month of the exam. - c) Acceptable with Minor Revisions (rewrite part of the proposal, addition of new experimental data and/or completely new interpretation of data).
+The student has three (3) months to complete the modifications and these must be reviewed by a sub-committee appointed by the Examiner/Chair after the exam. - d) Not Acceptable.

-d) Not acceptable